Ta'amireh: Tribal feuds, raids and battles

-1853 assault of Beit Jala

-After the two-week occupation of Bethlehem, the coalition of the Ta'amrah, Tiyaha, and Malikiyyah tribes was ordered by the governing pasha to evacuate the city within three hours.
+In 1853, the Ta'amireh, Tiyaha, and Malikiyyah tribes, along with the Abu Ghosh clan, formed a coalition that occupied Bethlehem for two weeks following a series of battles.
+The coalition consisted of at least 800 men, half of whom were mounted and armed with spears.
+This alliance was led by the Ta'amireh sheikhs and Abu Ghosh leaders.
+After the two-week occupation of Bethlehem, the coalition of the Ta'amireh, Tiyaha, and Malikiyyah tribes was ordered by the governing pasha to evacuate the city within three hours.
 However, instead of complying with the order, the coalition proceeded to assault Beit Jala for three days, which had already been occupied by their rivals, the Hassaniyah tribe.

-1856 defeat of Ottoman agha

-In 1856, the Ta'amrah tribe attacked and defeated an Ottoman agha and his troops near Bethlehem.
-This battle occurred in the same region as a later conflict in 1858, reinforcing the Ta'amrah’s resistance to Ottoman authority.

-1858 ambush at Rachel's Tomb

-On September 23, 1858, Sheikh Safi ez-Zeer at-Ta'mari led the Ta'amrah in an ambush against an Ottoman force near Rachel's Tomb, just outside Bethlehem.
-The Ottoman force, led by Shakir Agha, the governor of Bethlehem and an officer of the Bashi-Bazouk with the rank of Yüz-Başı (captain), was escorting Ta'amrah prisoners to Jerusalem when over 100 Ta'amrah fighters attacked.
+In 1856, the Ta'amireh tribe attacked and defeated an Ottoman agha and his troops near Bethlehem.
+This battle occurred in the same region as a later conflict in 1858, reinforcing the Ta'amireh’s resistance to Ottoman authority.
+On September 23, 1858, Sheikh Safi ez-Zeer at-Ta'mari led the Ta'amireh in an ambush against an Ottoman force near Rachel's Tomb, just outside Bethlehem.
+The Ottoman force, led by Shakir Agha, the governor of Bethlehem and an officer of the bashi-bazouk with the rank of Yüz-Başı (captain), was escorting Ta'amireh prisoners to Jerusalem when over 100 Ta'amireh fighters attacked.
 During the battle, Shakir Agha was severely wounded; his arm was cut across by a sword, and his side was pierced by a spear thrown by Safi ez-Zeer.
 Shakir Agha was killed, the prisoners were freed, and the Ottoman forces suffered significant casualties.

-1859 raid near Jerusalem

-In 1859, the Ta'amreh tribe launched a raid near the walls of Jerusalem.
+In 1859, the Ta'amireh tribe launched a raid near the walls of Jerusalem.
 During this attack, they plundered the area, looting 400 sheep.

-1860 raid on al-Khader

-In 1860, the Ta'amreh tribe mounted a successful raid on the village of Al-Khader, seizing control and plundering its crops in the process.
+In 1860, the Ta'amireh tribe mounted a successful raid on the village of Al-Khader, seizing control and plundering its crops in the process.